AhmedA2147/nba-fanpage-server/docs/server-config.md

 **NBA Highlights**: Implemented YouTube videos using <iframe> elements to bring dynamic multimedia to the page.

 ### Design Considerations
-All multimedia components are accompanied by proper captions using proper HTML tags like <figure> and <figcaption>, ensuring content is accessible and well-structured.
+All multimedia components are accompanied by proper captions using proper HTML tags like "figure" and "figcaption", ensuring content is accessible and well-structured.
 A footer includes a Creative Commons license to clarify content usage rights.

 ### Skills Demonstrated
 This section of the project reflects on the understanding gained from front-end web development.
 They including: